benoitboulard26-creator/pokeball-mechatronic-system/mechanical/README.md

 ## Tolerances & Testing
 - The parts have been **tested and adjusted with tolerances** suitable for FDM 3D printing.
-- They were specifically validated for printing on an **:Ender 3 V3 SE**.
+- They were specifically validated for printing on an**: Ender 3 V3 SE**.
 - Fit and assembly were checked after printing.

 ## Printing Disclaimer